-- 1. Make sure that you are logged on to the host server or workstation with Administrator privileges. - 2.
-Insert the Dell Powervault 110T LTO-2 Drive Support CD into the CD drive on the host server or workstation. - 3.
-Right-click the My Computer icon on the Windows desktop, click Manage, then click Device Manager. - 4.
-The tape drive should be listed under the "?
-Other Devices" item as "IBM Ultrium-TD2 SCSI Sequential Device." - 5.
-Right-click the IBM Ultrium-TD2 SCSI Sequential Device listing, click Uninstall, and then click the OK button to confirm that you want to remove the device. - 6.
-Click the Action button in the upper-left corner of the Computer Management dialog box. - 7.
+- Make sure that you are logged on to the host server or workstation with Administrator privileges.
+Insert the Dell Powervault 110T LTO-3 Drive Support CD into the CD-ROM drive on the host server or workstation. - 3 Right-click the My Computer icon on the Windows desktop, click Manage, and then click Device Manager - The tape drive should be listed under the ?
+Other Devices item as IBM Ultrium-TD3 SCSI Sequential Device. - Right-click the IBM Ultrium-TD3 SCSI Sequential Device listing, click Uninstall, and then click OK to confirm that you want to remove the device.
+Click Action in the upper-left corner of the Computer Management dialog box.
 Click Scan for Hardware Changes.

-Windows 2000 now scans for the Dell PowerVault 110T LTO-2 drive.
-The tape drive appears under "?
-Other Devices" again. - 8.
-Right-click the IBM Ultrium-TD2 SCSI Sequential Device listing and click Properties. - 9.
-Click the Reinstall Driver button. - 10.
-When the Upgrade Device Driver Wizard appears, click the Next button. - 11.
-Click Display a list ... and then click the Next button. - 12.
+Windows 2000 scans for the Dell PowerVault 110T LTO-3 drive.
+The tape drive appears under ?
+Other Devices again.

+- Right-click the IBM Ultrium-TD3 SCSI Sequential Device listing and click Properties 7. - 8 - Click Reinstall Driver.
+When the Upgrade Device Driver Wizard appears, click Next.
+10 - Click Display a list ... and then click Next.
 Click the Tape Drives item in the list.
 You may have to scroll down to see this item.
-Click the Next button. - 13.
-Click the Have Disk button, type d:\Drivers\W2K, replacing d: with the drive letter for the CD drive into which you inserted the support CD, and click the OK button. - 14.
-Click the IBM Ultrium LTO Generation 2 W2K tape drive entry and click the Next button. - 15.
-Click the Next button to install the driver. - 16.
-You may get a warning that says "Installing this driver is not recommended ..."
-Click the Yes button anyway. - 17.
-Click the Finish button. - 18.
-Close the Device Properties dialog box. - 19.
-The drive now appears in Device Manager under Tape drives and is ready to use.
+Click Next. - Click Have Disk, type d:\privers\Windows 2000, 2003 32bit x86, replacing d: with the drive letter for the CD-ROM drive into which you inserted the support CD, and click OK.
+Click the IBM Ultrium LTO Generation 3 tape drive entry and click Next.
+12. - 13. - Click Next to install the driver.
+You may get a warning that says Installing this driver is not recommended ...
+Click Yes anyway.
+15. - 16. - 17. - Click the Device Properties dialog box.
+The drive now appears in Device Manager under Tape Drives and is ready to use.
+18.

-Microsoft Windows Server 2003
+Microsoft Windows 2003